 Hugh has many ties in the brewing community, both nationally and locally.
 He has served on the PR committee for the national Brewer’s Association.
 He is one of the founding members of the Brewer’s Association of Maryland and has served as president, vice president and treasurer multiple times.
 Hugh also founded the Cross Street Irregulars, Baltimore’s first homebrewing club.
 And since 1986, he has been an active player in legislative issues surrounding beer in Maryland—from festival legislation for manufacturing brewers to growler legislation for retailers.

 Hugh wears many hats.
 He has led over 500 beer dinners, and is an acknowledged expert in the art of food and beer parings.
 For 23 years, he has co-hosted a weekly radio show reviewing wines, beers, and spirits on the Maryland NPR network.
 He remains a tireless ambassador for the brewery.
 He attends most brewery functions, leads some of the weekly brewery tours, and travels to promotions across the country.
 Recently, Hugh, a sixth generation Baltimorean, wrote the foreword to the new book, Brewing in Baltimore.
-He is working on at least one book project, hopefully to be completed in 2013.
+He is working on at least one book project, hopefully to be completed in the near future.